tehClaim/react-boilerplate/readme.md

-# Expensify Application
+# Boilerplate for React Application

-Dummy app from udemy.com/react-2nd-edition